stfc/aiida-mlip/docs/source/user_guide/data.rst

--The filepath of the model file can be accessed using the `filepath` property:
+- The filepath of the model file can be accessed using the `filepath` property:

 .. code-block:: python